With the unprecedented growth in viewership, YouTube is now seeking ways to boost its ad inventory.

 The task will also appear in your Google Calendar.

 And Gmail will send you a reminder 10 minutes before the deadline.

 When you are done with your task, check it off in your Gmail sidebar and it will be automatically marked as done in your calendar too.

 And you are good to go, my geek organizer!

-Integrate Tasks in your daily workflow and you’ll find you’ve saved yourself a great deal of legwork to pursue your other goals.
+Integrate Tasks in your daily workflow and you’ll save yourself a great deal of legwork to pursue your other goals.

 Sometimes great things don’t have to be hidden under wraps to be found.
-They have always been there, right before our eyes.
-We just somehow managed to overlook them caught up in daily work and repetitive routines.
+They have always been there right before our eyes.
+But we somehow managed to overlook them caught up in our day-to-day tasks.

 Did you, too, just discover the Insights in the Home tab of your Google Analytics?